dafneb/AzureRedTeamByPowershell/README.md

 ## Disclaimer

+> [!WARNING]
-Scripts are provided for educational purposes only.
+> Scripts are provided for educational purposes only.
 Use them at your own risk.
-The author is not responsible for any damage caused by the use of these scripts.
+> The author is not responsible for any damage caused by the use of these scripts.
-Please ensure you have permission to test the target environment before using these scripts.
+> Please ensure you have permission to test the target environment before
+> using these scripts.

 ## Contributing
 If you want to contribute to this project, please read the [Code_of_Conduct](https://github.com/dafneb/.github/blob/main/.github/CODE_OF_CONDUCT.md).